 - Sediment filters act as the first line of defense, capturing larger particles and protecting the system's delicate components.

-- Carbon filters, employing the power of adsorption, remove chlorine, improve taste, and further safeguard the heart of the system—the RO membrane.
+- Carbon filters, employing the power of adsorption, remove chlorine, improve taste, and further safeguard the heart of the system—the SoftPro RO membrane.

 - This semi-permeable membrane, the cornerstone of the process, rejects dissolved salts, heavy metals, and other impurities, ensuring water purity reaches 95% or higher.